-Elizabeth brings more than eight years of regulatory experience and a diverse background of legal, public policy, and non-profit sector knowledge to her position as Vice President of Regulatory Compliance.
+Elizabeth brings more than eight years of regulatory experience and a diverse background of legal, public policy, and non-profit sector knowledge to her position as Senior Vice President of Regulatory Compliance.

 As a consultant, Elizabeth provides strategic guidance on premarket and postmarket issues, specifically related to regulatory compliance.
 She works with pharmaceutical and medical device clients to prepare for FDA inspection and remediate compliance matters through 483 and warning letter responses.
 She offers guidance on quality system management and how to build a culture of quality.
 Elizabeth also advises clients navigating the regulatory landscape for tobacco products and assists with content and format of applications, interpretation of FDA regulation, communication with the FDA, and analysis of proposed rules.